isc-projects/kea/doc/guide/dhcp4-srv.rst

 Standard DHCPv4 Options
 -----------------------

-One of the major features of the DHCPv4 server is to provide configuration options to clients.
+One of the major features of the DHCPv4 server is the ability to provide configuration options to clients.
 Most of the options are sent by the server only if the client explicitly requests them using the Parameter Request List option.
 Those that do not require inclusion in the